HenrikJoreteg/sinks/README.md

 ## Basic use cases

-1. You have a large object and modified version of that large object, you want them to be the same, but you don't want to send the entire new object.
+1. You have a large object and a modified version of that large object, you want them to be the same, but you don't want to send the entire new object.

 2. Defining/validating/updating objects stored in redux reducers.
 Updates are always immutable!